mw44118/your-own-kind-of-dictionary/article_outline.rst

 *   What I want

-*   Why I want a dictionary

 *   What do I need my object to do

     *   Tweak the __str__ method
+    *   Restrict values for some keys to elements of a set
-    *   Restrict values for some keys
+    *   Restrict values for some keys to instances of a type
     *   quack like a dictionary

 *   I'll use something vaguely similar to TDD